rackspace/runway/docs/source/getting_started.rst

 #.
 With the :ref:`module<runway-module>` ready to deploy, now we need to create
    our :ref:`Runway config file<runway-config>`.
-Do to this, use the :ref:`init<command-init>` command to generate a sample file at the root of the project repo.
+Do to this, use the :ref:`new<command-new>` command to generate a sample file at the root of the project repo.

    .. code-block:: shell

-       $ ./runway init
+       $ ./runway new

    **runway.yml contents**